ppau/ppau-responsive-html-email-template/README.md

 # Pirate Party Australia - Responsive HTML email template

-The purpose of this repository is to hold a responsive HTML email template that can be rendered into various other template formats needed for Party email communications and systems.
+The purpose of this repository is to hold a responsive HTML email template which can be rendered into various other template formats needed for Party email communications and systems.

-The `variables.json` file contains the configuration, this is where each template for other systems or applications can define a search and replace based on the HTML comment tag format found in `email.html`.
+The `variables.json` file contains the configuration, this is where each custom template for other systems or applications can define a search and replace based on the HTML comment tag format found in `email.html`.
 The variables are rendered into a copy of `email.html`, the css style is then applied as inline on styled elements, with the final result saved in the automatically created `build` directory where it can then be updated into other systems or applications as needed.

 ### Developer setup